Previous mission: Soyuz TMA-21

 All rights reserved

-The Soyuz TMA-02M spacecraft is being prepared for vacuum tests in a test chamber at Site 254 in Baikonur on May 12, 2011.
+The Soyuz TMA-02M spacecraft is being prepared for tests in a vacuum chamber at Site 254 in Baikonur on May 12, 2011.
 Credit: Roskosmos

 The Soyuz FG rocket with the Soyuz TMA-02M spacecraft arrives at the launch pad on June 5, 2011.
 Credit: Roskosmos